 Home Improvement & Renovating

 The energy of the sun has long been harnessed to power many things in our world.
 Over time, solar technology has progressed and become more affordable for the home.
 You can harness the free energy of the sun for use in a variety of ways to make your life easier.
-Here are a few tasks that solar power can do for you.
+Pat Noble Lumber want to share with you a few tasks that solar power can do for you.

 It can be dangerous fumbling around in a dark backyard.
 Protect yourself and your home by installing solar security flood lights.
 These easy-to-install lights gather and store solar energy during the day to illuminate entire areas at night.
 To increase the effectiveness and life of the solar charge, install lights with motion-sensing capability.
 These will turn on whenever they sense motion from you or anyone else – allowing you to see what you need to and scaring away anyone who shouldn't be there.